alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 # Commands

 - **terraform validate**: used to check and report errors within modules.
-- **terraform state**: manage and manipulate the Terraform state in various ways.
 - **terraform apply**: maximum of 10 concurrent resource operations.
 Controlled by parallelism configuration.

+## Terraform state

+- **terraform state**: manage and manipulate the Terraform state in various ways.
+- **state files** needed to track the current state of infrastructure resources and compare it to the desired state declared in configuration files.

 # Terraform backend